simply-savory/simply-savory.github.io/index.md

 This section will be updated after Milestone 2, when testing is done with UH students to gather feedback for further improvements & revisions.

 <h1 id="#developer-guide">Developer Guide</h1>
+The developer guide will be updated in milestone 3 when a more concrete version of Simply Savory is available.

 <h1 id="dev-history">Development History</h1>
  <h3> Milestone 1</h3>